michal-franc/dotfiles/layouts/README.md

 ```

 This saves layout in `workspace nr` to a `file`.
 It is a json format.
 You need to modify this file uncommenting relevant `swallows` params.
 Don't worry this json file is not fully valid.
+Remove all the comments like split v etc, you only need to keep one element in swallow column without comma - this is important.
+Othwerwise this wont work.

 My system requires `json file` and corresponding `script` with the same name.